niklaushirt/bb8_demo/README.md

 ## Node-RED

+1. Create an Node-RED Starter app from Bluemix catalog.
-1. Bind the IoTF service created before to this app.
-The resultant application dashboard looks like the diagram above.
+2. Bind the IoT Foundation service created before to this app.
+3. Open Node Red
-2. Now copy the Node-RED flow from NodeRed/NORDERED.json and import into Node-RED.
+4. Copy the Node-RED flow from NodeRed/NORDERED.json and import into Node-RED.

-Once you have imported the flow you will need to double click on the IBM IoT output node to open the configuration properties and replace the device ID with the device ID you registered your drone with in Bluemix.
+Once you have imported the flow you will need to double click either on the IBM IoT input or output node to open the configuration properties and update the API Key and API Token from above.

+Then replace the device ID with the device ID you registered your drone with in Bluemix.
 For example, replace `my_little_sphero ` with your deviceid.

 ## Mobile App